scude/Ai-engineer-formation-project-10/README.md

-# My Content - Content Recommendation MVP
+# My Content - Hybrid Co-visitation Recommendation MVP

-A production-ready MVP demonstrating a content-based recommender for Globo.com user interactions.
+A production-ready MVP demonstrating the tuned **E3-1** hybrid co-visitation + popularity recommender for Globo.com user interactions.
 The project builds offline artifacts from the provided dataset, exposes recommendations via an Azure Function HTTP API, and offers a simple Flask UI that consumes the API.

 ## Data location (read-only)

 The dataset is expected at `data/news-portal-user-interactions-by-globocom/` relative to the repository root, exactly as listed in `tree.txt`.
 The project reads:
 - `clicks/` directory containing `clicks_hour_XXX.csv` files
 - `articles_embeddings.pickle`

+The online inference layer exposes the **E3-1** recommender configuration with tuned hyperparameters:

+- `covisit_hybrid_alpha = 0.7350738721058192`
+- `covisit_top_n_neighbors = 20`

 No files under `/data` should be modified.